Tipping Arguments

 Reflections:

 Though I can comment on (1), I am taking that for granted for the sake of the argument.
-I have always thought about the idea of tipping a % of the bill.
-Where did that idea ever even come from?
+I have always considered tipping a percentage of the bill.
+Where did that idea come from?
 Anyway, it seems silly to me that service quality and cost are assumed to be correlated.
-The point is, even if you are taking the argument for tipping, why tip a percent instead of a flat amount, right?
+The point is, even if you are taking the argument for tipping, why tip a percentage instead of a flat amount?

 Conclusion:

-For me, the fundamental confusion here is a lot of progressive customers are assuming that servers are min-wage workers and feel as if they are arguing for “their benefit”.
+For me, the fundamental confusion here is a lot of progressive customers are assuming that servers are min-wage workers and feel as if they are arguing for “their benefit.”
 The truth of the matter is that most servers knowingly benefit and make more than min-wage workers while hypocritically claiming they make less.
-But, there are also people on the customer side who have money and just want to “pay less” who don’t really care if anyone makes a living wage.
-And so the whole discussion gets turned to the minimum and living wage for labor work is brought up.
-There’s layers to this.
+But there are also people on the customer side who have money and just want to “pay less” and don’t really care if anyone makes a living wage.
+So, the whole discussion turns to the minimum wage, and the living wage for labor work is brought up.
+There are layers to this.

 But in the end, customers and servers frame their arguments in ways that don’t always align with reality.
 Customers often overestimate how much servers rely on tips, while servers underplay their actual earnings.
 There is also this pulling tension on both sides.
 Servers resist removing tips because tipping provides them with potentially higher earnings than a flat wage.
 Customers resist tipping because they feel forced to shoulder what they see as an employer’s responsibility.
 The tipping system is ultimately divisive, pitting servers and customers against each other rather than addressing the root issue: labor economics, wage policies, and employer accountability.

-Anyways that was the blog.
-I do want to point out though, really a lot of the people aiming to abolish tipping argue for a free market approach to labor.
-Funny enough, servers are also against a free market approach because to no surprise they make more than min-wage due to tips.
-Though, to the free market point’s credit, it would mean that servers get paid a fair “market price” and no longer needs to be obfuscated behind tipping culture.
-But, a critique and analysis beyond the free market argument would highlight the nature of commodifying labor and it’s political/social implications for minimum wage workers as a whole1.
+Anyways, that was the blog.
+I do want to point out, though, that a lot of the people aiming to abolish tipping argue for a free market approach to labor.
+Funny enough, servers are also against a free market approach because, to no surprise, they make more than min-wage due to tips.
+However, to the free market point’s credit, it would mean that servers get paid a fair “market price” and no longer need to be obfuscated behind tipping culture.
+But, a critique and analysis beyond the free market argument would highlight the nature of commodifying labor and its political/social implications for minimum wage workers as a whole1.

-As an aside, you could also say tipping is progressive, insofar as it is taking money from the rich i.e. doesn’t care about the % tip culture and transferring it to the “lower class”.
-The flaw to that is basically saying as above “It’s okay because I’m being tipped”. ↩
+1. As an aside, you could also say tipping is progressive, insofar as it is taking money from the rich i.e. doesn’t care about the % tip culture and transferring it to the “lower class”.
+The flaw to that is basically saying, as above, “It’s okay because I’m being tipped”.

-Yet the owner is also apart of the larger game of capitalism. ↩
+2. Yet the owner is also a part of the larger game of capitalism.